Hyperion-BT/helios-book/src/chapter_1/02_Builtin_Types.md

 ---

-Helios has a list type list just like a the Haskell `List` type.
+Helios has a list type list just like the Haskell `List` type.
-It's type signature is `[]a` where a is the type of items in the list.
+The type signature of the list type is `[]a` where a is the type of items in the list.
-Notably Helios list items aren't accessed using square brackets, `[]` for indexing instead the `get` method is used method is used, check out [Helios Builtins](../helios_builtins/Helios_Builtins.md/#list-a).
+Notably, Helios list items aren't accessed using square brackets, `[]` for indexing instead the `get` method is used, check out [Helios Builtins](../helios_builtins/Helios_Builtins.md/#list-a).

 ```rust,noplaypen
 // A list of Integers